 The useful lives of the Group's assets with definite life are estimated based on the period over which the assets are expected to be available for use.
 The estimated useful lives of Group's property, plant and equipment are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the Group's assets.
 In addition, the estimation of the useful lives is based on the Group's collective assessment of industry practice, internal technical evaluation, and experience with similar assets.
 It is possible, however, that future results of operations could be materially affected by changes in estimates brought about by changes in factors mentioned above.
 The amounts and timing of recorded expenses for any period would be affected by changes in these factors and circumstances.
 A reduction in the estimated useful lives of property, plant and equipment would increase the recognized operating expenses and decrease non-current assets.
-The Group's property, plant and equipment are typically measured at 14 - 20 years but are also analysed on an asset-to-asset basis.
+The Group's property, plant and equipment are typically measured at 15-35 years but are also analysed by asset class.
+Solar parks are depreciated at the lower of the life of the lease or 35 years.